Last Updated: 2024-01-25

 Sign into Starburst Galaxy in the usual way.
 If you have not already set up an account, you can do that here.

 Now it's time to begin configuring a new single sign-on.
-SSO is considered a form of access control and management of new SSO configurations is handled through the Access control menu.
+SSO is considered a form of access control and management of new SSO configurations is handled through the Access menu.

 Step 3: Select your identity provider